sigp/lighthouse/book/src/wallet-create.md

         --type <WALLET_TYPE>
             The type of wallet to create.
 Only HD (hierarchical-deterministic) wallets are supported presently..
             [default: hd]  [possible values: hd]
-        --wallet-passphrase <WALLET_PASSWORD_PATH>
-            A path to a file containing the password which will unlock the wallet.
-If the file does not exist, a random password will be generated and saved at that path.
 ```